sunnyvalechha/Terraform/README.md

 # Providers

-Providers are plugins that help terraform that where it has to create infrastructure, without provider it is not possible to create infra.
+Providers are plugins that help Terraform that where it has to create infrastructure.
+Without provider, it is not possible to create infrastructure.

 Providers are categorized into 3 parts:
 * Official Providers - These providers which Hashicorp actively maintains (Aws.
 Azure, Google, Kubernetes).
 * Partner Providers - Partners are only maintains the documentation, how anybody can create infra through terraform.
 (Alibaba cloud and Oracle cloud)
-* Community Providers - We also can provide the entire provider configuration and opensource will maintain these providers.
+* Community Providers - We can also provide the entire provider configuration, and opensource will maintain these providers.
 There is no official backing up by Hashicorp and Partner provider on this.

-**Multiple Providers** - We can setup multi region infra setup on terraform.
+**Multiple Providers** - We can set multi-region infrastructure on Terraform.

-Use keyword 'alias' to implement multi region infra setup on terraform.
+Use the keyword 'alias' to implement a multi-region infrastructure setup on Terraform.

     provider "aws" {
       alias = "us-east-1"